danvet/danvet.github.io/_posts/2013-09-02-neat-drmi915-stuff-for-312.md

 Under the hood there has been lots of improvements to the codebase.
 Damien Lespiau, based on work from Paulo Zanoni finally <b>converted our HDMI infoframe code</b> over to the common helpers introduced into the kernel half a year ago.
 Code sharing, especially for sink handling code is always nice.
 Also in our display code we've rid ourselves of the last remnants of the old crtc helper based modesetting code.
-This completes the <a href="http://blog.ffwll.ch/2012/08/new-modeset-code.html">massive modesetting rework</a> started in kernel 3.8.
+This completes the [massive modesetting rework](http://blog.ffwll.ch/2012/08/new-modeset-code.html) started in kernel 3.8.